austinvhuang/vkcompute/README.md

 # vkcompute

-This is a minimal starter repo for experimenting with compute shaders for general purpose computation.
-It simply sets up an input array on the CPU, binds the data to GPU memory, dispatches a softmax computation, copies the result back to memory and prints it.
+This is a minimal starter project for experimenting with vulkan compute shaders for general purpose computation.
+It simply sets up an input array on the CPU, binds the data to GPU memory, dispatches a compute shader implementation of softmax on the GPU, copies the output back to memory and prints the result.

-## Why?
-Who is this for?
+## Who is this for?

-For a while I've been hypothesizing that LLMs are coming to personal devices and that it would be an interesting transition when that happens.
-With projects like ggml (llama.cpp), smelte-rs this is starting to become a reality.
+It's been clear that LLMs are coming to personal devices and with projects like ggml (llama.cpp), smelte-rs this prediction is starting to become a reality.

 I'm interested in exploring if GPGPU on personal devices has something to add with vulkan and WebGPU.
 This is an initial small experiment towards that.

-Even as a tiny toy computation, figuring out how to finagle vulkan for computation use cases was pretty painful as most of the resources out there are oriented towards graphics.
-It's difficult to learn vulkan for the first time and at the same time determine what aspect of tutorials are relevant to compute use cases.
-Hopefully this repo makes it a little easier for others to onboard and start experimenting.
+Even as a tiny toy computation, figuring out how to finagle vulkan for non-graphics computation was pretty painful as most learning resources are oriented towards rendering.
+It's difficult to learn vulkan for the first time and at the same time determine what aspect of tutorials are relevant to general purpose compute use cases.
+I hope this repo makes it a little easier for others to onboard and start experimenting.

 ## What does it do?

 1. `main.cpp` sets up input and output arrays of numbers on the host with the help of vulkan utility functions in `vkcompute.hpp`.
 The computation setup in `main.cpp` is annotated to help beginners follow the big picture of setting up a computation.
-2. Calls out to execute a softmax computation implementated as a GPU compute shader in `softmax.glsl` (which is compiled to an SPIR-V artifact `build/softmax.spv`.
+2. The `main.cpp` program calls out to execute a softmax computation implementated as a GPU compute shader in `softmax.glsl` (which is compiled to an SPIR-V artifact `build/softmax.spv`.
 3. After the computation is finished, `main.cpp` copies the output back to the host and prints the result.

 Build dependencies are managed by conan and the build itself is defined using cmake (`CMakeLists.txt`.
 The `Makefile` has a few convenient aliases for building and running.